quoll/608_ERModels/README.md

 ### Schema
 At the end of each section, a schema is presented, using a syntax similar to SQL, to show how the ER model could be implemented in a relational database.
 This is not a complete schema, but rather a starting point for a database designer.
 The schema requirements of the assignment reference material from the course, but as of submission this has not been available.
 To compensate, a common schema syntax has been adopted.

+## Outcome
+As this project is entirely about design, there are no runnable components, beyond the report generation by Quarto.

+## Tools
+All of the tools used in this project are open source, and are available for free.
+They are:

+* [Quarto](https://quarto.org/).
+This is a markdown-based document generation tool, which can be used to generate HTML, PDF, and other formats.
+It is particularly useful for generating reports that include code, as it can run the code and include the output in the report.
+* [Mermaid](https://mermaid.js.org/).
+This is a tool for generating diagrams from text descriptions.
+It is particularly useful for generating ER diagrams, as it can generate Crow's Foot diagrams, automating the layout for a given structure.
+* [Graphviz](https://graphviz.org/).
+This is a tool for generating diagrams from text descriptions.
+It can render `dot` graph files, including formats for generating Chen ER diagrams, automating the layout of the graph.
+* [draw.io](https://draw.io).
+This is a general drawing tool that can be used to generate a wide variety of diagrams, using web standards.
+It is significantly better at generating ER diagrams than the previous tools, though it requires manual drawing without any understanding of the roles of of the image elements.

 ## License
 This project is licensed under the Create Commons CC0 1.0 Universal License - see the [LICENSE](LICENSE) file for details.